BassedWarrior/TC2005B.501_E1/VideoGame/README.md

 ---

 ### **Visual Style**
-The visual style for our game will be heavily inspired by the great game "Cuphead."
+The visual style for our game will be heavily inspired by the game named "Cuphead."
 Capturing the essence of the golden age of American animation, mirroring the distinctive artistic flair of the 1920s and 1930s, our game's graphics are designed to evoke the styles of Fleischer Studios and early Walt Disney animations, known for their subversive and surreal qualities.

 "Cuphead" is renowned for its unique hand-drawn animation, reflecting a commitment to the aesthetics of the era.
 Similarly, our game will utilize a hand-drawn technique to ensure authenticity and visual impact.